sunnybeta/one4all/cicd/docker/README.md

 - Developer and Operations work together to package the aplication in a container
 - Avoid configuring anything on the server

+## Components

+Docker has three key components:

+### Docker Client

+This is the primary interface for interacting with docker.
+It communicates with the docker daemon for managing varuoys docker objects including images and containers.

+### Docker Daemon

+This is the core engine which manages container operations.
+It resides on a system running the docker software commonly known as the docker host.
+It can utilise OCI compliant runtimes like containerd for running containers.

+### Docker Registeries

+These contain and store container images.
+The most popular is Docker Hub.

 ## Favourite Commands